 [edit]Hindi is the most widely and commonly used language here.
 Most locals can understand English, and getting French, German or even Japanese guides at hotels in this region is not a problem.

 The rates for all the monuments (entry fee, camera fee, guide fee) are different for Indian and foreign tourists.
-There are government guides at all major tourist spots.
-But for tourists, there are wearable audioguides for rent.
+There are government guides at all major tourist spots, and there are also wearable audio guides for rent.

 Get in

-Delhi, Agra, and Jaipur all have International airports, but it is more convenient for most people to start from Delhi.
-Please refer to those cities' articles for detailed information.
-Briefly, Delhi is the busiest airport in Asia with dozens of international destinations served.
-It also has unparalleled domestic connectivity, being a hub for Air India, IndiGo, Spicejet and Vistara's domestic operations.
+[edit]Delhi, Agra and Jaipur all have airports, but it is more convenient for most people to start from Delhi.
+Refer to those cities' articles for detailed information.
+Briefly, the Indira Gandhi International Airport (DEL IATA) in Delhi is the busiest in Asia with dozens of international destinations.
+It also has unparalleled domestic connectivity, being a hub for Air India, IndiGo and SpiceJet's domestic operations.
 Jaipur has a medium-sized airport with good domestic connections and a handful of international routes to the UAE (various cities), Muscat and Bangkok.
 Agra has only a small airport served by one airline (IndiGo) which flies to 6 domestic destinations.

 Go